santedb/dev-doc/developers/server-plugins/service-definitions/symmetric-encryption-provider.md

-Symmetric Encryption Provider (ISymmetricCryptographicProvider in SanteDB.Core.Api)
+`ISymmetricCryptographicProvider` in assembly SanteDB.Core.Api version 2.1.151.0

 # Summary
 Represents a crypto service provider that encrypts things using symmetric encryption